Amin Mekki Medani: Education

-After graduating from the prestigious Hantoub secondary school, Medani studied law at the University of Khartoum, obtaining his LL.B. with (Honours).
-Then in 1964, he received his Dipl.
+After graduating from the elite British-style boarding school, Hantoub, Medani studied law at the University of Khartoum, obtaining his LLB. with (Honours) at the Second Class, Upper Division.
+Shortly after, in 1964, he received his Dipl.
 Civ.L.
 (Civil Law) from the University of Luxembourg.
-Then went on to receive a masters (LLM) with distinction at the University of London in 1965, and finally in 1970, he received a PhD in Comparative Criminal Law from the University of Edinburgh.
+He then went on to receive a masters (LLM) with distinction at the University of London in 1965, and finally in 1970, he received a PhD in Comparative Criminal Law from the University of Edinburgh.

 Career

 In 1962 after obtaining his LLB, he started working as a magistrate in the Judiciary of Sudan.
 In 1966, upon his return from London after completing his first post-graduate degree, he joined the faculty of law at Khartoum University, as a Senior Scholar and Lecturer until 1971.
-After this, he became the Acting Representative of the United Nations High Commissioner for Refugees in Tanzania, and continued working for international institutions, later on becoming one of the first black Attorneys at the World Bank in Washington DC.
+After this, he became the Acting Representative of the United Nations High Commissioner for Refugees in Tanzania, and continued working for international institutions, later on becoming one of the first black Attorneys at the World Bank in Washington, D.C.
 In 1976, having returned to Khartoum, Medani started working at the Arab Bank for Economic Development in Africa, in this time he also became more involved in activism to promote democratic governance, human rights, and the rule of law in Sudan.
 Following the 1985 popular people's uprising that overthrew the Nimeiry dictatorship, he served in the Transitional Government of Sudan as Cabinet Minister for Labour, Social Affairs, Peace, and Administrative Development, until the democratic election of former Prime Minister Sadiq al-Mahdi.
 In 1991, Medani was arrested following the coup d'etat that brought Omar al-Bashir to power, and subsequently expelled from Sudan by the government, causing him to migrate to Cairo and work at the Egyptian Bar Association.

-Medani previously served as head of the Office of the High Commissioner for Human Rights (OHCHR) office in the West Bank and Gaza, Chief of Mission of the OHCHR in Zagreb, Croatia, legal advisor to the Special Representative of the U.N Secretary-General in Iraq as well as Afghanistan, and a Regional Representative for the OHCHR in Beirut, Lebanon.
+After his departure from Egypt, Medani played a role in the establishment and chairmanship of the field office of the Office of the Commissioner for Human Rights in the Occupied Palestinian Territories in 1996, and eventually went on to serve as the head of Office of the High Commissioner for Human Rights (OHCHR) office in the West Bank and Gaza.
+He also served as the Chief of Mission of the OHCHR in Zagreb, Croatia, legal advisor to the Special Representative of the U.N Secretary-General in Iraq as well as Afghanistan, and a Regional Representative for the OHCHR in Beirut, Lebanon.
 During his tenure in Baghdad, Medani witnessed and was injured in the Canal Hotel bombing that killed former United Nations Commissioner for Human Rights and Special Representative to Iraq, Sérgio Vieira de Mello.